Last updated: October 14, 2025

 </log4net>

-Each file is written by a separate logger, so you need to use both inside of your code:
+A separate logger writes each file, so you need to use both inside your code:

 ILog Log = LogManager.GetLogger(typeof(LogTest));